Building a Stronger and Broader Movement

 Alliance to End Slavery and Trafficking

 The Alliance to End Slavery and Trafficking is a U.S.-based coalition that advocates for solutions to prevent and end all forms of human trafficking and modern slavery around the world.
 ATEST advocates for lasting solutions to prevent labor and sex trafficking, hold perpetrators accountable, ensure justice for victims, and empower survivors with tools for recovery.
-Free the Slaves serves as the secretariat and co-chair of the alliance.
+Free the Slaves serves as the secretariat of the alliance.

 Alliance 8.7 was created to help achieve the ambitious undertaking of ending modern slavery worldwide, which is the United Nations Sustainable Development Goal 8.7, coordinating with those working on the many interrelated Sustainable Development Goals.
 The alliance focuses on accelerating timelines, conducting research and sharing knowledge, driving innovation, and increasing and leveraging resources.
 FTS serves as a civil society representativce on the Alliance’s Global Coordinating Group.

 The Child Labor Coalition believes that no child, regardless of race, sex, nationality, religion, economic status, place of residence, or occupation, should be exploited.
 Exploitative child labor is defined as employment (whether in the formal or informal sector, whether paid or unpaid) that is coerced, forced, bonded, slave, or otherwise known to be unfair in wages, to be injurious to the health and safety of children, and/or to obstruct a child’s access to education or impair educational attainment.